pnnl/ML4AlgComb/quiver_mutation_equivalence/README.md

 ![Quiver task graphic](fig-quiver.png)

 Quivers and quiver mutations are central to the combinatorial study of cluster algebras, algebraic structures with connections to Poisson Geometry, string theory, and Teichmuller theory.
 Quivers are directed (multi)graphs, and a quiver mutation is a local transformation centered at a chosen node of the graph that involves adding, deleting, and reversing the orientation of specific edges based on a set of combinatorial rules.
 A fundamental open problem in this area is finding an algorithm that determines whether two quivers are mutation equivalent (one can traverse from one quiver to another by applying mutations).
+Currently, such algorithms only exist for special cases, including types $A$ [1], $D$ [2], and $\tilde{B}$,
+$\tilde{C}$, and $\tilde{D}$ [3].
+The $\tilde{B}$
+and $\tilde{C}$ types correspond to the classes $BD$ and $BB$ in our dataset, respectively.
+Consistent with Sage we use the naive notation, which specifies a quiver by indicating the two ends of the diagram, which are joined by a path [7].
+To our knowledge, the remaining classes in this dataset ($E$, $DE$, $BE$) lack characterizations.

-Currently, such algorithms only exist for special cases (including types $A$ \[1\], $D$ \[2\], and $\tilde{D}$ \[3\]).
-To our knowledge, the remaining classes in this dataset ($E$, $DE$, $BE$, and $B$) lack characterizations.
-Recent work has explored whether deep learning models can learn to correctly predict if two quivers are mutation equivalent \[4\]. \[5\] utilized a subset of this dataset to re-discover known characterization theorems.
+Recent work has explored whether deep learning models can learn to correctly predict if two quivers are mutation equivalent [4].
+[5] utilized an alternative version of this dataset to re-discover known characterization theorems.
+The dataset consists of adjacency matrices for quivers drawn from 7 different mutation equivalence classes ($A$, $D$,
+$E$, $DE$, $BE$, $BD$, and $BB$).

 ## Dataset